xsthunder/rss-reborn/README.md

 8. https://docs.python.org/3/library/traceback.html
 9. [Does time.sleep continue it's timer when the computer is in Sleep mode? : Python](https://www.reddit.com/r/Python/comments/bjh9fk/does_timesleep_continue_its_timer_when_the/em8j47c/)

+## Notes

+`./nb/*uncurl.*` is from [spulec/uncurl: A library to convert curl requests to python-requests.](https://github.com/spulec/uncurl) with small twist.
+For detailed infomation please see [Allow adding requests keyword arguments using kargs by xsthunder · Pull Request #30 · spulec/uncurl](https://github.com/spulec/uncurl/pull/30) which has been merged.

 ## 使用时间

 初步:7个小时。